Mahonia is a simply astounding shrub during winter.

 Plant your mahonia in fall or spring but avoid frost spells and high temperatures.

-If you must plant it in the sun, avoid places that would be too hot and if possible favor part sun.
+If, for any reason, you must plant it in the sun, avoid places that would be too hot and if possible favor part sun.

 - It doesn’t require sunlight and will grow perfectly fine in the shade.